top of page

 · Teaching story: Share the reason why you teach.
 Why do you want to impact children?
 Why do you want to be an educator of excellence?
 Who inspired you to be a teacher?

-· Fun facts or favorites: food, movie, restaurant, ice cream flavor, game, sport, etc. You get the idea, fun facts about you, or hidden talents.
+· Fun facts or favorites: food, movie, restaurant, ice cream flavor, game, sport, etc. You get the idea: fun facts about you or hidden talents.
 If you play the ukulele, put it here.

-Don't forget to share it out on social media with #EduMagic.
+Don't forget to share it on social media with #EduMagic.
 I want to see what you create and how you make it your own.